Ewing sarcoma is a type of tumor that forms in bone or soft tissue.

-Extraosseous Ewing sarcoma (tumor growing in tissue other than bone).
+- Extraosseous Ewing sarcoma (tumor growing in tissue other than bone).

 All of these names may be grouped together and called Ewing sarcoma family of tumors.

-Ewing sarcoma may be found in the bones of the legs, arms, chest, pelvis, spine, or skull.
+Ewing sarcoma may be found in the bones of the legs, arms, feet, hands, chest, pelvis, spine, or skull.
 Ewing sarcoma also may be found in the soft tissue of the trunk, arms, legs, head and neck, abdominal cavity, or other areas.

 Ewing tumors often occur in teenagers and young adults.

-Possible signs of Ewing sarcoma include swelling and pain near the tumor.
+Signs and symptoms of Ewing sarcoma include swelling and pain near the tumor.

-Pain and/or swelling, usually in the arms, legs, chest, back, or pelvis (area between the hips).
+- Pain and/or swelling, usually in the arms, legs, chest, back, or pelvis (area between the hips).

-A lump (which may feel soft and warm) in the arms, legs, chest, or pelvis.
+- A lump (which may feel soft and warm) in the arms, legs, chest, or pelvis.

-Fever for no known reason.
+- Fever for no known reason.

-A bone that breaks for no known reason.
+- A bone that breaks for no known reason.

 Tests that examine the bone and soft tissue are used to diagnose and stage Ewing sarcoma.